JohntheProgrammer92/pythonImageConverter/README.md

 # PIC - pythonImageConverter
-A lightweight and easy to use image type converter built in Python as a deliverable for my Capstone project.
+A lightweight and easy to use image type converter.
+Built in Python as a deliverable for my Capstone project.

 ## Installation